Handsome (Handsome album): Background

 Handsome was founded by Australian guitarist Peter Mengede, an original member of the New York City band Helmet.
 Mengede had left Helmet in 1993 over disagreements with the songwriting process, and was in debt due to tax issues.

 Mengede recruited former members of New York area hardcore bands Cro-Mags and Quicksand.
 However, he claimed at the time that the band were "being very cautious to avoid cashing in on this 'hardcore supergroup' label."
 Vocalist Jeremy Chatelain was discovered by the other members during a long auditioning process in New York.

 The band eventually signed a million dollar multi-record deal with Sony's Epic.
 Their eponymous debut was recorded and mastered at Bad Animals Studio in Seattle, Washington with Terry Date.
 Prior to making the album in Seattle, they had done a small tour of the midwest with Deftones.
 It was mixed by Date and Swiss-American engineer Ulrich Wild.
-According to Mengede, Wild at the time was interested in looking up photos of diseased genitalia on the internet, recalling that he'd often show these photos to the band members during the making of the album.